usamaHasan-md/samvadNew/README.md

-samvad this is campaign project chhatishgarh government
+samvad this is campaign project of chhatishgarh government technology laravel